markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ### The Magic of Flexbox

-When a container is given a `display` value of `flex`, it can create a **one-dimensional layout**, meaning it can control the distribution of its content along either the horizontal x-axis (row) or the vertical y-axis (column).
+When a container is given a `display` value of `flex`, it can create a **one-dimensional layout**, meaning it controls the distribution of its content along either a horizontal x-axis (row) or vertical y-axis (column).

-By default, a flexbox is set to be a row, meaning that it will attempt to fit all of the child elements on one horizontal line until it hits the right edge of the parent.
+By default, a flexbox is set to be a row, meaning it attempts to fit all of the child elements on one horizontal line until it hits the right edge of the parent.
 At that point, it has to decide whether to do one of the following:

-- Make all of the child elements more narrow to accommodate a new sibling on that horizontal line.
-This usually results in child elements having a "squished" look.
+- Make all of the child elements narrower to accommodate a new sibling on that horizontal line.
+This usually results in child elements looking "squished."

 - Tell the flexbox parent that it's okay to overflow its content onto the next line.
 This is known as **wrapping**.
-This approach is commonly used in conjunction with flexbox containers to calculate smart layouts for screens at various sizes, such as a mobile phone or tablet.
+This approach is commonly used in conjunction with flexbox containers to calculate smart layouts for various-sized screens.

   This image shows how wrapping can work: